 - Programming languages: R, JAVA, C++, Python

 Bridge programs are sometimes available through graduate schools that offer master’s programs in data science.
-Bridge programs allow students to fill gaps in knowledge related to mathematics and programming at their own pace before beginning graduate-level coursework in data science.
+Bridge programs allow you to fill gaps in knowledge related to mathematics and programming at your own pace before beginning graduate-level coursework in data science.
 Students will be required to pass any bridge courses before continuing in the program.

 Earning a Master’s Degree in Data Science in Alabama